Thursday, August 22, 2019

 August Impressionistes map, Bouillon Chartier Montparnasse

-After deep immersion in Van Gogh and tomatoes next up -Impressionists with special thanks to Li Chen of NY for suggesting this month's map idea.
-Let me know it you have a burning map idea in the comments SVP.
+After deep immersion in Van Gogh and tomatoes next up -Impressionists - Thanks to Li Chen for suggesting this month's map ๐Ÿ’ก idea.
+Let me know it you have any burning map ideas ๐Ÿ’ก

 I'm always looking.
 Its funny how you may not be a big fan of something like Van Gogh or the Impressionistes.

-Art critics of the time (1860s) called the work of Manet, Monet, Pissarro, Sisley, Cezanne, Renoir, MorisotCaillebotte sketchy, unfinished unlike the formulaic Academic highly polished historic paintings they were used to.
+Art critics of the time (1860s) called the work of Manet, Monet, Pissarro, Sisley, Cezanne, Renoir, MorisotCaillebotte sketchy, unfinished unlike the formulaic, traditional Academic highly polished historic paintings.

-And why did the artists leave the studio to paint outside (en plein aire)?
+And why did the artists leave the studio to paint outside en plein aire?
 The critics derided their work as just an 'impression' and that's where their name came from.
-Who knew?

 At the same time as the Impressionistes were busting loose with their paintbrushes, Baron Haussmann was ripping up Paris, putting in broad new boulevards.
 Opera Garnier was going up.
 It was a time of tremendous change.

-Thanks to well-off artist Caillebotte who bought up many works by his struggling fellow painters, you can now see all of their paintings in unison at musee d'Orsay, a don't-miss museum in Paris.
+Thanks to well-off artist Caillebotte who bought up many works by his struggling fellow painters, you can now see all of their paintings in unison at musee d'Orsay in Paris.

-L'Orangerie and musee Marmottan should also be on your Impressionistes' bucket list.
-Today after a quick run to la Poste
+L'Orangerie and musee Marmottan should be on your Impressionnistes bucket list.

 31 comments: